shadeed/rtl-styling/posts/rtl-styling.md

 </p>

 ### 5) Picking a Bad RTL Font
-Having an RTL version of a design doesn't mean picking the default system font and calling it a day.
-It had to be picked carefully to ensure good readability.
-An example of that is Twitter:
+Having an RTL version of a design doesn’t mean you can pick the system’s default font and call it a day.
+The font has to be picked carefully to ensure good readability.
+An example of this is Twitter:

 ![](../../img/en-vs-ar.png)

-From an Arabic speaker point of view, the word "تغريد" is hard to read due to:
+From an Arabic speaker’s point of view, the word “تغريد” is hard to read for a few reasons:
-1) The font is not good
+- The font is not good.
-2) Bold style
+- The bold weight hinders readability.
-3) The word dots are so small and really close to the letters
+- The word’s dots are small and really close to the letters.

-I mocked up a design that looks more clear.
+I’ve mocked up a design that looks clearer:

 ![](../../img/en-vs-ar-2.png)

-### 6) Mixing Hindi and Arabic Numerals
+### 6. Mixing Hindi and Arabic Numerals
-In Arabic, there are two ways of using numbers:
+In Arabic, there are two ways of writing numbers:
 - Hindi: ٠ ١ ٢ ٣ ٤ ٥ ٦ ٧ ٨ ٩
 - Arabic: 0 1 2 3 4 5 6 7 8 9

-The numbers used in English are inherited from the Arabic ones "0, 1, 2, 3, 4, 5, 6, 7, 8, 9".
-When there is a content that has numbers, it should be consistent.
-Either it use Hindi or Arabic numerals.
+The numbers used in English are inherited from the Arabic ones: “0, 1, 2, 3, 4, 5, 6, 7, 8, 9”.
+Content that has numbers should be consistent, either Hindi or Arabic numerals.

 According to Wikipedia:
 > The reason the digits are more commonly known as "Arabic numerals" in Europe and the Americas is that they were introduced to Europe in the 10th century by Arabic-speakers of North Africa, who were then using the digits from Libya to Morocco.

-In the following mockup, there is a mix of Hindi and Arabic numbers.
-This looks incosistent and it should unified by using one type of the numerals.
+The following mockup has a mix of Hindi and Arabic numbers.
+It looks inconsistent, and it should look unified with one type of numerals.
 ![](../../img/ar-numbers.png)

 ## Common Things That Might Not Work for RTL

-### 1) Line Height
+### 1. Line Height

-It's common to have a different typeface that will be served for the RTL layout.
-In that case, you should test how the content looks in one and multiple lines.
-In the following example, the spacing between the lines for the Arabic text is less than the English one.
-Even though both of them have the same `line-height`.
+It’s common to set a different typeface for a RTL layout.
+In this case, test how the content looks on one and multiple lines.
+In the following example, the spacing between lines for the Arabic text is less than for the English one, even though both of them have the same `line-height`.

 ![](../../img/line-height-1.png)

-It's important to account for that and to provide a suitable `line-height` for the Arabic content.
+It’s important to account for this and to provide a suitable `line-height` for the Arabic content.

 <p class="codepen" data-height="255" data-theme-id="light" data-default-tab="result" data-user="shadeed" data-slug-hash="1cb6b25852a009d5fdaf1902bcfaa974" style="height: 255px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="RTL Styling - Test 8">
   <span>See the Pen <a href="https://codepen.io/shadeed/pen/1cb6b25852a009d5fdaf1902bcfaa974">